Vehicles at a local car dealership

 How do I handle the paperwork?

-Since July 2010, an "S" title number, such as S0182A001001-9, is issued when a lien add transaction is completed electronically by a secured party.
+Since July 2010, an "S" title number, such as S0182A001001-9, or since July 2020, a "T" title number, such as T0182A001001-9 is issued when a lien add transaction is completed electronically by a secured party.
 Law requires the secured party to destroy the previous title provided by the customer after 60 days.
-No lien confirmations will be generated from electronic title transactions that issue an "S" title number.
+No lien confirmations will be generated from electronic title transactions that issue an "S" or "T" title number.

 Titles and applications for electronic lien adds and releases will not be imaged and should not be mailed in.